-Changes to the local authorities of Wales and Scotland that have taken place between 1 April 1998 and May 1999 have been incorporated in the Meridian 2 database.
+Changes to the local authorities of Wales and Scotland that have taken place between April 1998 and May 1999 have been incorporated in the Meridian 2 database.

 Local government in England is still under review although some counties have been concluded.
-The operative dates for the new authorities extend from 1 April 1998 through to 1 May 1999.